open Secondary menu

 • We continually train employees and field staff on how to safeguard information and practise good cyber safety.

-• We monitor the information environment (the news media, the Web, social media, etc.) to find out about:
+We monitor the information environment (the news media, the Web, social media, etc.)

 • Incidents that could affect the smooth administration of a general election or by-election